samini1/readme-generator/README.md

 ## Installation

-a
+Download files.
+Run npm install command.

 ## Usage

-a
+Run by navigating to the appropriate folder in the console and typing "node index."

 ## License

-This application is covered by: GNU GPL v2.
-More informaton: https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html
+This application is covered by: GNU GPL v3.
+More informaton: https://www.gnu.org/licenses/gpl-3.0

 ## Contributing

-a
+Please open an issue and seperate branch when working on new features.
+Merging requires review by at least one other contributer.

 ## Tests

-a
+We'll think about this later.

 ## Questions

-Further questions about this project may be directed to: a a
+Further questions about this project may be directed to: aminisyrous@gmail.com samini1